yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 This step is only required if you set **Manually Provision Nodes** to true and the SSH user has sudo privileges which require a password; otherwise you skip this step.

-You can manually provision each node using the pre-provisioning Python script, as follows:
+You can manually provision each node using the preprovisioning Python script, as follows:

 1. Login to YugabyteDB Anywhere virtual machine via SSH.